-Furthermore, the Federal Administrative Court clarified that the presence of a family member or sibling in a pending asylum procedure in Switzerland qualifies as "legally present" for the purposes of Article 8(1) of the Dublin III Regulation.111 It also confirmed that Article 9 and 10 of the Dublin III Regulation are directly applicable, and that there is a reduced standard of proof to establish the competence of a Member State in the Dublin procedure.112
+The Federal Administrative Court clarified in 2015 that the presence of a family member or sibling in a pending asylum procedure in Switzerland qualifies as "legally present" for the purposes of Article 8(1) of the Dublin III Regulation.
+105 It also confirmed that Article 9 and 10 of the Dublin III Regulation are directly applicable, and that there is a reduced standard of proof to establish the competence of a Member State in the Dublin procedure.
+106